aa-nadim/aa-nadim/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-PyCharm,Visual Studio,Notepad++,MySQL Workbench
+Visual Studio,Notepad++
 - 🌱 I’m currently learning ...
-Python+Django
+Data structures
 - 👯 I’m looking to collaborate on ...
-Python+Django
+Competitive Programming
 - 🤔 I’m looking for help with ...
 Google
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/aa-nadim/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am half Finnish
+I am quarter Finnish
 -->